 Granted, that is the most popular HDR format, and is used by all the 4K streaming services – but as an advanced device, it’s still a shame the stick doesn’t support Dolby Vision, which is the more advanced HDR format.

-As for 4K content, most of it will come from Netflix (if you have their top plan), Amazon Prime Video and YouTube.
+As for 4K content, most of it will come from Netflix (if you have their top plan), Amazon Prime Video, Disney+ and YouTube.

 And yes, it looks great – picture quality is bright and crisp, and the improved WiFi connectivity makes sure there’s almost no buffering, even when you’re streaming 4K (provided that your broadband connection is fast enough).

-The UK streaming services don’t offer any regular 4K content for now (neither does NOW TV), although the BBC sometimes experiments with 4K on the BBC iPlayer app.
+The UK-based streaming services don’t offer any regular 4K content for now (neither does NOW TV), although the BBC sometimes experiments with 4K on the BBC iPlayer app.

-Most recently, they’ve added UltraHD versions of Seven Worlds, One Planet – though even that is only for a limited time.
+Most recently, they’ve added an UltraHD version of the Doctor Who 2021 new year special – though even that is probably for a limited time.

 The Bottom Line: Is The Roku Streaming Stick+ For Me?